Braves vs. Nationals Player Props Betting Odds

 Thomas Stats

-- Thomas has 67 hits with 12 doubles, a triple, nine home runs, 17 walks and 28 RBI.
-He's also stolen six bases.
+- Thomas has recorded 69 hits with 13 doubles, two triples, nine home runs and 17 walks.
+He has driven in 30 runs with six stolen bases.

-- Thomas hopes to build on a four-game hitting streak in this matchup.
-In his last five games he is hitting .250 with a double, a home run and an RBI.
+- Thomas hopes to build on a five-game hitting streak in this matchup.
+In his last five games he is batting .350 with two doubles, a triple, a home run and three RBI.

 Thomas Recent Games